collective/collective.xmpp.core/README.rst

 * Start ejabberd (if you used the recipe to build ejabberd, ``bin/ejabberd`` will do the job).
 * Start the Nginx frontend. ``bin/frontend start``
 * Start your zope instance.
-* Access Zope directly at ``http://localhost:8081/manage`` and create a new Plone site with ``collective.xmpp.core`` (or ``collective.xmpp.collaboration`` if you want that package installed as well).
+* Access Zope directly at ``http://localhost:8081/manage`` and create a new Plone site with ``collective.xmpp.core``.
-* Go to the Plone control panel, into the registry settings.
-Edit the collective.xmpp.* settings to reflect your installation, passwords etc.
+* Go to the Plone control panel and click on the ``XMPP Integration`` link under ``Plone Configuration``.
+Make sure the XMPP settings reflect your installation.
 * Restart your Plone instance.
 * Upon the first request the administrator will log to his account.
 You should see things happening in the logs and if there are any errors something might be wrong with your installation.
-* Set up the users.
-You do this by calling ``@@setup-xmpp`` like ``http://localhost:8080/@@setup-xmpp``.
-The form will not report any errors as everything will happen asynchronously but you will get the results/failures on the console.

-If you are going to use this on an existing site, you only need to perform the last step after making sure that your XMPP admin is connected.
+* When you create a new Plone user, they will automatically be registered on the XMPP server.
+Your existing users can also be registered by going back to the ``XMPP Integration`` configlet in the control panel, and then clicking on the ``User Registration`` tab.
+Keep an eye on your instance.log traceback in the console to make sure there aren't any errors.
+You can see the registered users by going to the XMPP admin interface at localhost:5280/admin.

 --------------------------
 Making sure things work ;)